Wilhelman/Temple-Escape/README.md

 - LOAD GAME (player position and level saved): F6 key
 - MUSIC VOLUME: +/- keys

+## Innovations
+* Player and enemy animations are read from an xml file.
+* Spawn enemy points are created with Tiled and read from the tmx file of the map.

 ## Team members

 _García Subirana, Guillermo's Github account:_